Developmental Red Flags 12 to 18 Months

 Gross Motor Development

-Child is not meeting developmental milestones |
+The child is not meeting developmental milestones |

-Child walks on his/her toes all the time |
+A child walks on his/her toes all the time |

-Child is excessively clumsy |
+The child is excessively clumsy |

-Something appears wrong with child’s legs and/or feet |
+Something appears wrong with the child’s legs and/or feet |

-Child complains of persistent pain or fatigue |
+The child complains of persistent pain or fatigue |

 Child’s skills are regressing |